mbest1813/documentation/v2/clickstream/destinations/amazon-redshift.md

 Redshift is Amazon Web Services' custom take on a traditional Postgres database.
 In Amazon's words, it is "[A fully managed petabyte-scale data warehouse service in the cloud.](http://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html)" It's cost-effective at nearly any level, capable of scaling from gigabytes to petabytes without a loss in performance, and uses [columnar storage](http://docs.aws.amazon.com/redshift/latest/dg/c_columnar_storage_disk_mem_mgmnt.html) (among other optimizations) for incredibly fast querying speeds.

-## Why send data to Amazon Redshift using Astronomer Clickstream?
+## Why send data to Amazon Redshift using MetaRouter?

-This guide will explain how to integrate Redshift into Astronomer's clickstream platform as a destination, allowing you to leverage Amazon's technology to access, store, and query your customer data.
+This guide will explain how to integrate Redshift into MetaRouter's platform as a destination, allowing you to leverage Amazon's technology to access, store, and query your customer data.

 Our connector periodically runs an ETL (Extract - Transform - Load) process that pulls raw event data in S3, processes and transforms those raw events into a structured format, and then inserts structured event data from our bucket into your Redshift cluster.